The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 That’s the problem, though.
 What makes sense?
 What is a consistent tone?

 Those characters thread the needle between reality and marketability.
-Iain Levison’s budding bad-guy, Doug, (bad-man name if I ever read one) laments that he would like to go in like De Niro and Kilmer in Heat, but the guns used costs more than is netted in the typical bank robbery.
+Iain Levison’s budding bad-guy, Doug, (bad-man name if I ever read one) laments that he would like to go at his heist like like De Niro and Kilmer in Heat, but the guns those guys used costs more than is netted in the typical bank robbery.
 Of course the flipside (true crime) can read dry as a mother’s kiss without the throughline of a plot.
 Levinson’s How to Rob an Armored Car nails character development, terse plot execution, and a well-oiled tone in a TIGHT 300 pages all rooted in absurd plausibility.

 So what does makes a criminal?

 Bernie Madoff, Griselda Blanco, Neil McCauley, (the real-deal who De Niro’s Heat character was based on) all have one thing in common: working poverty.
 Madoff’s father was a journeyman plumber from Queens.
 Blanco grew up in abject poverty picking pockets and participating in kidnappings by the age of 13.
-Little is known about McCauley but no one spends half their life in prison, (including a stint in Alcatraz) only to die on a score without some life-long hunger on them.
+Little is known about McCauley but no one spends half their life in prison—only to die on a score without some life-long hunger on them.

 “I volunteered for the army on my birthday, they draft the white trash first ‘round here anyway” -Steve Earle, Copperhead Road